-Laptops support what is known as SO DIMM (Small Outline Dual In-Line Memory Module), while desktops use DIMM (also known as UDIMM) module RAM (Dual In-Line Memory Module).
-As the names suggest, SO DIMM is quite simply a smaller iteration of DIMM.
+Laptops support what is known as SO-DIMM (Small Outline Dual In-Line Memory Module), while desktops use DIMM (also known as UDIMM) module RAM (Dual In-Line Memory Module).
+As the names suggest, SO-DIMM is quite simply a smaller version of DIMM.

-Due to the space constraints inherent in a laptop, SO DIMM is about half the size of DIMM, 2.74-inches in length as opposed to the standard DIMM length of 5¼-inches.
-SO DIMM has 260 pins, while DIMM has 288 pins.
+Due to the space constraints inherent in a laptop, SO-DIMM is about half the size of DIMM, 2.74-inches in length, as opposed to the standard DIMM length of 5¼-inches.
+SO-DIMM has 260 pins, while DIMM has 288 pins.

 Choosing The Right Type of DDR

 Modern RAM is DDR SDRAM, and the home computer has gone through a total of four versions of it over the past two decades: DDR, DDR2, DDR3 and DDR4.